p-adrian05/apex-csv-builder/README.md

 ContactCSVService service = new ContactCSVService(new CSVFileService());
 Id fileId = service.createCSV(contactIdList);
 ```
-The Content Document Id can be used to
+The Content Document Id can be use to
 - download the file directly in Salesforce Lightning with the following URL path: /sfc/servlet.shepherd/document/download/'+documentId+'?operationContext=S1
 - Open the Record Page of the Document
 - Navigate the user in LWC with NavigationMixin